thales-markets/thales-improvement-proposals/TIPs/TIP-14.md

 2. The Creator is also the first participant and he will be included into the buy-in (which he sets) immediately after creating a room
 3. As said above the Creator will set the buy-in for him and other players (an equal amount) and each player will pay that amount in sUSD on sign-in,  the minimum buy-in being 1 sUSD
 4. The Creator will choose how many rounds will there be in his Thales Royale (minimum number of rounds is 2)
-5. The Creator will select the choosing period length, round length, sign-in period and the claim time:
+5. The Creator will select the choosing period length, round length, sign-in period, and the claim time:
    - Minimum sign-in period is 15 min.
    - Minimum round time is 30 min.
    - Minimum choosing time is 15 min.